causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask106_Spring2025_Real_Time_Bitcoin_Sentiment_Analysis_Using_TextBlob/Notebook/README.md

 - Docker and Docker Compose installed on your system
 - NewsAPI key (for fetching news articles)
 - Internet connection for API access
+- Python 3.9 or higher
+- Sufficient disk space for data storage and model training

 ## Project Structure